-Many faculty, across the disciplines, help students learn library research skills and practice them.
-Faculty librarians at Hostos support this effort in a number of ways:
+We recognize that many faculty, across the disciplines, help students learn library research skills and practice them.
+Faculty librarians at Hostos can support your efforts by:

 If you would like an in-class research workshop, your department's liaison librarian and/or the library's teaching coordinator, Prof. Haruko Yamauchi, would be happy to speak with you about tailoring the workshop to support your research assignment and learning goals for your students.